-The Nikon D7100 and the Sony Cyber-shot DSC-RX10 are two enthusiast cameras that were revealed to the public, respectively, in February 2013 and October 2013.
+The Nikon D7100 and the Sony Cyber-shot DSC-RX10 are two enthusiast cameras that were officially introduced, respectively, in February 2013 and October 2013.
 The D7100 is a DSLR, while the RX10 is a fixed lens compact.
-The cameras are based on an APS-C (D7100) and an one-inch sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on an APS-C (D7100) and an one-inch (RX10) sensor.
+The Nikon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.

-The physical size and weight of the Nikon D7100 and the Sony RX10 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Nikon D7100 and the Sony RX10 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D7100 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 is notably smaller (22 percent) than the Nikon D7100.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 has a lens build in, whereas the D7100 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 has a lens built in, whereas the D7100 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the D7100 and their specifications in the Nikon Lens Catalog.
+You can compare the optics available for the D7100 and their specifications in the Nikon Lens Catalog.

 Of the two cameras under consideration, the Nikon D7100 features an APS-C sensor and the Sony RX10 an one-inch sensor.
 The sensor area in the RX10 is 68 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.